Table of Contents

 8. Norfolk Terrier

-This breed is easy to train, endlessly playful, and would fit right into a home with any number of children to run around with.
+This breed is easy to train, endlessly playful, and would fit right into a home with many children to run around with.

 9. Shih Tzu

-Gentle and patient with all members of the family, these dogs can be happy in just about any location as long as their people are around.
+Gentle and patient with all family members, these dogs can be happy in just about any location as long as their people are around.